sentialabs/sentialabs.com/_posts/2018-06-13-Serverless-Basic-Authentication-Custom-Authorizer.md

 author: svdgraaf
 ---

 In a recent project, we needed our api's to be able to work with external systems.
-These systems only supported http basic authentication (eg: username/password) for integrating with external systems.
+These systems only supported HTTP basic authentication (eg: username/password) for integrating with external systems.

-Of course, Basic HTTP Authentication is the easiest and most straight forward way to integrate things and comes build in, in almost any http client.
+Of course, Basic HTTP Authentication is the easiest and most straight forward way to integrate things and it's built in, in almost any HTTP client.

 If you want to read more about basic authentication, I suggest you take a look at the [wikipedia page](https://en.wikipedia.org/wiki/Basic_access_authentication) or [RFC7617](https://tools.ietf.org/html/rfc7617).

-Api Gateway
+API Gateway
 -----------
 HTTP Basic Authentication is a very simple standard, which is why almost everyone supports it.
-Except for Api Gateway.
-The easiest way to setup authentication on Api Gateway is either to use Api Keys or IAM authentication.
+But not API Gateway.
+The easiest way to setup authentication on API Gateway is either to use API Keys or IAM authentication.
 Using IAM authentication makes you have to sign all requests.
-Using the Api Keys, you need to add a header (`x-api-key` to each request, with the api key in it).
+Using the API Keys, you need to add a header (`x-api-key` to each request, with the api key in it).

-Fortunately, nowadays Api Gateway supports custom authorizers.
-Also, it is now possible to configure Api Gateway to get the api key from the custom authorizer.
+Fortunately, nowadays API Gateway supports custom authorizers.
+Also, it is now possible to configure API Gateway to get the api key from the custom authorizer.
 Which is everything we need to support basic authentication.

 We have the user provide us with the Basic Authentication header (called `Authorization`).
-As a username, they pass the api key name, and as the password, they send the api key value.
-The client (browser) will do some magiuc (base64 encoding the username/password) and sends it along.
-We then pass the value of this header to the custom authorizer, which base64 decodes it, checks if the api key is valid, and forwards the api key value back to Api Gateway.
-Api Gateway will then use that api key and forward the context to the receiving endpoint (eg: Lambda function).
+As a username, they pass the api key name, and as the password, they send the API key value.
+The client (browser) will do some magic (base64 encoding the username/password) and sends it along.
+We then pass the value of this header to the custom authorizer, which base64 decodes it, checks if the API key is valid, and forwards the API key value back to API Gateway.
+API Gateway will then use that API key and forward the context to the receiving endpoint (eg: Lambda function).

 That looks like this: